 Signs And Symptoms Of Calcium Deficiency During Pregnancy

-As is normally said, brittle nails, aching muscles, weak bones, muscle cramps, dry skin are all signs of calcium deficiency.
-If you are pregnant and feel that your body is low on calcium, seek doctor’s advice.
-Never administer calcium supplements on your own, as excess calcium can also cause problems to your baby and yourself.
+If you are pregnant and feel that your body is low on calcium, consult your doctor.
+Never take calcium supplements on your own, as much calcium can be harmful to both the baby and yourself.

 Excess Calcium In Pregnancy

 If you have been taking too much calcium, you could be at a risk of causing long term effects on your body as well as on the baby.
 The upper limit of calcium during pregnancy is 3,000 mg for pregnant women aged 18 and below and 2,500 mg for those 19 and above.
-If you are absorbing more than this amount of calcium, the body will disrupt the absorption of other essential minerals and vitamins, placing you at a risk of developing kidney stones.
+Suppose you are absorbing more than this amount of calcium.
+In that case, the body will disrupt the absorption of other essential minerals and vitamins, placing you at a risk of developing kidney stones.
 The fetus could also be affected due to hypercalcemia (excess calcium).

 Points To Note When Taking Calcium During Pregnancy